 gsutil is capable of doing everything that you can do in the Console and much more.

-In this Lab, you will use Google Cloud Shell, which comes with
+In this lab, you will use an instance that comes with

 gsutil pre-installed and ready to use.
 You will first learn how to create buckets and different methods for transferring files to Google Cloud Storage using